Dryosaurus

-Dryosaurus (/ˌdraɪəˈsɔːrəs/ DRY-ə-SOR-əs, meaning 'tree lizard', Greek δρῦς (drys) meaning 'tree, oak' and σαυρος (sauros) meaning 'lizard'; the name reflects the forested habitat, not a vague oak-leaf shape of its cheek teeth as is sometimes assumed) is a genus of an ornithopod dinosaur that lived in the Late Jurassic period.
+Dryosaurus (/ˌdraɪəˈsɔːrəs/ DRY-ə-SOR-əs, meaning 'tree lizard', Greek δρῦς (drys) meaning 'tree, oak' and σαυρος (sauros) meaning 'lizard' (the name reflects the forested habitat, not a vague oak-leaf shape of its cheek teeth as is sometimes assumed)) is a genus of ornithopod dinosaur that lived in the Late Jurassic period.
 It was an iguanodont (formerly classified as a hypsilophodont).
 Fossils have been found in the western United States and were first discovered in the late 19th century.
 Valdosaurus canaliculatus and Dysalotosaurus lettowvorbecki were both formerly considered to represent species of Dryosaurus.

 Description

-Based on known specimens, they had been estimated to have reached up to 3 m long and to have weighed up to 100 kg.
+Based on known specimens, Dryosaurus has been estimated to have reached up to 3 m long and to have weighed up to 100 kg.
 However, as no known adult specimens of the genus have been found, the adult size remains unknown.
 In 2018, the largest specimen (CM 1949) was concluded to be from another species; revising the identity of this specimen put the previous research on size and growth into question.

 Dryosaurus had a long neck, long, slender legs and a long, stiff tail.
 Their arms, however, with five fingers on each hand, were short.
 They had a horny beak and cheek teeth.
 Some scientists suggest that it had cheek-like structures to prevent the loss of food while the animal processed it in the mouth.
 The teeth of Dryosaurus were characterized by a strong median ridge on the lateral surface.